aszadaj/mc_integral_study/README.md

 # Output

-The output gives various information about the integrated methods, which are Rectangular, Trapezoidal, Simpson's, Monte Carlo mean sample method and Monte Carlo hit or miss method.
+The output is in form of console log or a plot using ```matplotlibcpp```, which are used as a reference in the report (to be appeared).